Yyax13/SpaartNet/README.md

 ## Update Logs:

-Now we have the first version of SpaartNet (SNFW v1.0.0):
+Now we have the 2nd version of SpaartNet (SNFW v1.0.1):

-1. With 100% original lib
+1. Now the DoS for sites work
-2. 4 tools
+2. Add exit
-3. Banner looks the Brazil's Flag
+3. Add Yyax - Info on menu
-4. Only one non-native lib used
+4. Now you can support me with BRL or ETH